 Your mental health plan is required to post a current provider directory online.
-If you have questions about current providers or would like an updated provider directory, visit your mental health plan website https://www.sfdph.org/dph/comupg/oservices/mentalHlth/CBHS/default.asp or call the mental health plan's toll-free phone number.
-You can get a list in writing or by mail if you ask for one.
+If you have questions about current providers or would like an updated provider directory, visit your mental health plan website or call the mental health plan's toll-free phone number (1-888-246-3333).
+This provider directory is available in paper form without charge upon request within five business days.
+This handbook can also be sent by email in electronic form, with your permission.